 Borrower will make all payments by automatic debit from the Borrower’s operating account, or at such other place or in such manner as the Lender designates.
 The payment terms for this Note are:

-Loan Forgiveness: Borrower may apply to Lender for forgiveness of the amount due on this loan in an amount equal to the sum of the following costs incurred by Borrower during the eight (8)-week period beginning on the date of first disbursement of this loan:
+Loan Forgiveness: Borrower may apply to Lender for forgiveness of the amount due on this loan in an amount equal to the sum of the following costs incurred by Borrower during the twenty-four (24)-week period beginning on the date of first disbursement of this loan:

 - Payroll costs

 - Any payment of interest on a covered mortgage obligation (which shall not include any prepayment of or payment of principal on a covered mortgage obligation)